scspijker/ArduinoTeslaSeat/README.md

 When I need to turn a motor, I close one of the relays.
 Close relay 1: turn in a direction, close relay 2: turn in the other direction.

 When no relays are turned on, everything is grounded.
 In theory you could switch the sides around, because the motors won't turn either when everything is connected to 12 volt positive/PWR.
-But usually car's are chassis negative, so I stuck to that, since this reduces the chance or shorting something.
+But usually car's are chassis negative, so I stuck to that, since this reduces the chance of shorting something.

 ## No headrest button?